 Try This Color Experiment at Home

 We love activities that are simple to do with supplies you can find in your own house, but also that provide educational opportunities disguised as fun and mess!
+Check out this simple but exciting color experiment you can do right at home!
 Drip drop cloth allows your child to explore color mixing, water absorption, and even chemical reactions when you add the baking soda and vinegar.

 - Pipettes or bottle droppers